wiselencave/MDXReForged/README.md

 - Added support for `MDX1200`.
 Updated `LITE`.
 - Reworked `GEOS`:
   - Added enums for level of detail and primitive types (polygon section).
   - Parser no longer reorders indices into triangles automatically.
-Raw index buffer is now preserved, with new helper methods `EnumerateGroups` and `EnumerateTriangles`.
+Raw index buffer is now preserved, with new helper methods `EnumeratePrimitiveGroups`, `EnumerateTriangles` and `GetTriangleIndexBuffer`.
   - Vertex influences and weights merged into new `CSkinData` structure for skinning.
 - Updated property names for `CORN`.
 - Removed non-existent fields from `PRE2`.
 - Refactored the `C34Matrix` structure.
-- Removed unused structures and fields. `SNDS` parser was removed.
+- Removed unused structures and fields. `SNDS` was removed.

 ### Performance improvements:
 - Core math and geometry types rewritten as structs instead of classes.